Fawn Point is a rare Siamese point. Only the traditional Cat Association recognizes it as an official color. – Photo by Hockeyben

 The Modern Siamese cat it is generally a robust dog.

-However, like all races, are more prone to certain ailments.
+But, like all races, are more prone to certain ailments.
 In your case, is about:

 Amyloidosis, a hereditary disease caused by the deposit in different organs of a protein called amyloid, that prevents them from working properly.
 Most of the time, the kidneys are the most affected, resulting in kidney failure or even diabetes.
 The main symptoms, if any, are intense thirst and frequent urge to urinate, diarrhea, loss of appetite … Drug treatment and changes in the animal's diet (especially to reduce protein intake) they can wipe out these deposits.
-However, existing lesions are irreversible;
+But, existing lesions are irreversible;

 Aortic stenosis, a congenital disease that corresponds to a decrease in the diameter of the outlet of the left ventricle of the heart, at the level of the aorta.
 Most often causes a state of fatigue and a heart murmur.
 There are treatments to improve the comfort of life of the animal, but the disease itself is incurable;